manuel-serrano/fst-artifact/README.md

   1. using the VM available at https://zenodo.org/records/XXXX
   2. using the a native installation.

+### Alternative 1: VM-base artifact

 The VM provides a complete Linux image where a native version of the artifact has been pre-installed.

-### Alternative 1: VM-base artifact

 To execute the artifact via the VM distribution, install QEMU and run the virtual machine as instructed in Section [QEMU Instructions] (see below).
-Once connected to the VM go into the `sft-artifact` directory.
+Once connected to the VM go into the `fst-artifact` directory.
 It contains a pre-installed native version of the artifact (as documented in Section [Native Artifact]).
 To execute it: